 In addition, anti-malware provides a strong protection against the ransomware which otherwise can encrypt and destroy your data permanently.

 Protection of data is important for an organization & individual.
 It is the most valuable asset for any organization.
-Likewise, for individuals who store their precious memories in the form of photos and videos in their smartphones and PC that cannot be relived again.
+Likewise, individuals who store their precious memories in the form of photos and videos in their smartphones and PC that cannot be relived again.
 Therefore, you must be prepared for the worst and unexpected when it comes to your data security.